ENG4543 – History and Culture of Anglo-American Rock Music

 Good reading skills in English and a foundation in one or more of the following disciplines: history, English, political science, sociology, or the history of ideas.

-The topic/theme for the paper will be decided by the teacher and the student.
-The student will have the opportunity to turn in a draft paper for feedback.
+You decide the topic of the term paper together with the lecturer.
+You will have the opportunity to turn in a draft paper for feedback.

 Submit assignments in Inspera